MISCELLANY

 APPALACHIAN NATURE WRITING OF THE ANTHROPOCENE

 Mountains Piled upon Mountains, edited by Jessica Cory (West Virginia University Press, 2019), features nearly fifty writers from across Appalachia sharing their place-based fiction, literary nonfiction, and poetry.
 Moving beyond the tradition of transcendental nature writing, much of the work collected here engages current issues facing the region and the planet (such as hydraulic fracturing, water contamination, mountaintop removal, and deforestation), and provides readers with insights on the human-nature relationship in an era of rapid environmental change.
 In the pages of Mountains Piled upon Mountains are celebration, mourning, confusion, loneliness, admiration, and other emotions and experiences rooted in place but transcending Appalachia’s boundaries.
 I am thrilled to have two of my poems in the company of the other writing: "Landscape with Shoes, Stewarts Creek" and "Towhee."
-Order from WVU Press, Amazon, of your favorite independent bookstore.
+Order from WVU Press, your favorite independent bookstore, or an online bookstore.

 WOMEN SPEAK: 10th Anniversary Collection